telegraphic/hipsr/documentation/gateware.rst

       Number of 36k BlockRAM used:                 185
       Number of 18k BlockRAM used:                  12
     Total Memory used (KB):                      6,876 out of   8,784     78%
-  Number of BUFG/BUFGCTRLs:                          3 out of      32      9%
-    Number used as BUFGs:                            3
-  Number of DCM_ADVs:                                2 out of      12     16%
   Number of DSP48Es:                               222 out of     640     34%
 ============================================  ========================  ======